arc-l/arc-l.github.io/index.md

 ## Updates

+<b>04/2025</b> - Marcus Gozon, a previous DIMACS REU hosted by ARCL, will join MIT for his PhD study in theoretical computer science.
+Congratulations, Marcus, on this great achievement! <br>
 <b>03/2025</b> - Dr. Yu gave an invited talk, "Toward Efficiently and Optimally Solving Long-Horizon Combinatorial Planning Challenges ", at Lehigh University. <br>
 <b>02/2025</b> - Dr. Yu will continue to serve as an <a href="https://www.ieee-ras.org/membership/distinguished-lecturer-program/distinguished-lecturers-by-name">RAS Distinguished Lecture</a> for 2025-2027.<br>
 <b>01/2025</b> - Dr. Yu gave an invited talk, "Rubik Tables and O(1)-Opt Multi-Robot Path Planning Solutions in Polynomial Time", to <a href="https://www.ieee.fisat.ac.in/">𝗜𝗘𝗘𝗘 𝗥𝗔𝗦 𝗦𝗕𝗖 𝗙𝗜𝗦𝗔𝗧</a>. <br>